-Nipple discharge refers to any fluid that seeps out of the nipple of the breast.
+Nipple discharge means any fluid that comes out of a breast nipple.

 Possible causes of nipple discharge include: